thiagobellotto/etl_jsonplaceholder/README.md

 It was developed with a custom version of Airflow (via Docker-Compose), by accesing the API <input type="text"><a href="https://jsonplaceholder.typicode.com/">JSONPlaceHolder</a></input> (via /posts and /users), and transforming and loading the informations into a PostgreSQL inside the Docker Container.

+## Create an .env file
+When running for the first time, it is necessary to create an .env file.
+Store this two variables inside:

+`AIRFLOW_UID=50000`

+`AIRFLOW_GID=0`

 ## Entrypoint
 After cloning the repository, go to the folder and run the code below (be sure to have the docker up and running!):

-`
+For the first time: `mkdir logs plugins`

-mkdir logs plugins && docker-compose -f docker-compose.yaml up airflow-init && docker-compose up `
+Everytime: `docker-compose -f docker-compose.yaml up airflow-init && docker-compose up`

 ## First configs